Integrations

 loki:

 Can be used to filter on several values of a result or report labels.
 You can filter on policies, namespaces, status, severities, sources and reportLabels.
-Each filter requires a include or exclude rule, wildacards are supported.
+Each filter requires a include or exclude rule, wildcards are supported.

 The namespaces filter also supports a selector map to filter namespaces based on labels.